Non-React integration

 }

 Now you can use your editor in your project.
-For that you need to add editor.js file into your project.
-And then you can use it like this:
+Add the generated editor.js file into your app and import its API:

 import { createEditor } from './editor.js';